speechly/cli/README.md

 - `list` apps in project
 - `describe` apps to get their status
-- `download` to get application's training data file
+- `download` to get application's training data files as tar
-- `upload` to upload a new version of the training file and start training
+- `upload` to upload a new package of training files and start training

+The versioning of the configuration files should be done properly, ie. keep them in a version control system.
+Consider the upload/download functionality to be a tool for the training pipeline instead of collaboration or versioning.

 # Develop and debug the tool